A. You get a hand full of sheet 😀

 I think a great Halloween party is good for the soul too.
 It keeps people in the moment and brings a sense of infectious excitement.
 In this case, it is also cool to see your local iconic hotel and bar turn into a whole other world, red carpet entrance and all.
 Year after year people are consistently amazed at how cool this Halloween party is for a small island.
 My friends could not get over what an event it was just walking into the party past the large crowd of spectators.
 They got a kick out of getting stopped by so many kids wanting to take their picture.

 I enjoyed that it was not as crowded this year, because it made it easier to move through the crowd.
-I saw a few familiar faces dotted around the room and I am sure a few more turned up later.
-I was pumpkinized by 11:30 and safely walked home.
+I saw a few familiar faces dotted around the room, and I am sure a few more turned up later.
+I was ready to leave by 11:30, and safely walked home.

 While I was happy with my costume this year, it was nothing special, and I did not feel like taking a picture.
 I will let you in on a secret; I often play dress up in one way or another on any old day.
-My philosophy is why to wait till Halloween to open your tickle trunk and have fun.
+My philosophy is “why wait till Halloween to open your tickle trunk and have fun?”

 My good friend Tinker feels the same way.
 She randomly drops by with her mum Cindy on a LunchBox delivery as Ariel the mermaid or a homemade Belize Jerky delivering vampire the time Grandma Cherie was along for the ride too.
 This year I was not surprised to read on Facebook that she had won best homemade costume prize at school.
 She made a great mummy as you can see in the first pic I scored from Will “Paradise Guy” Narod’s personal page.